afrid0315/aws-azure-devops-interview_questions/linux-interview-questions-ans.md

 `ulimit -u 50 `

-You can explore more options of the ulimit command by following this guide.

 #### 28. What is the find command, and how do you use it?
 **Answer.** The find command searches for files based on different factors such as name, size, permissions, etc. Here is the basic command: